List of Kamen Rider Zi-O characters: Black Woz

 The primary timeline version of Woz, also known as Black Woz (黒ウォズ, Kuro Wozu), is a so-called "mysterious prophet" and member of the Quartzers who considers himself a devoted follower of Ohma Zi-O and possesses a book of prophecies called the Ohma Advent Calendar (逢魔降臨暦, Ōma Kōrin Reki), which details the history of his master's rise to power.
 He also takes on the role of narrator for the series and interacts with the viewers to recount Sougo's adventures.
 After giving Sougo his Rider powers and despite learning of his intention to become a benevolent lord instead of a tyrant, a surprised Black Woz remains loyal to him as the latter's only concern is assuring Sougo's destiny of becoming Ohma Zi-O regardless by providing his services and occasionally intervening to rescue the youth from harm.
 Woz's dedication to ensuring his ruler's history initially made him fickle towards Sougo's friends and the Time Jackers, helping either side whenever Woz believed Sougo is straying too far from the intended path.

 After being attacked and wounded by Geiz Revive, Black Woz forms a temporary alliance with the Time Jacker Heure to steal White Woz's Rider powers so he can force Geiz to overuse his Revive form and kill him.
 However, Sougo's influence on him causes Black Woz to support the former's decision to change his future.
 Because of this, once Sougo and Geiz settle their differences, Black Woz makes peace with Geiz and Tsukuyomi and moves in with them and Sougo.
 Despite being caught off-guard when Sougo transforms into Ohma Zi-O to defeat Swartz before sacrificing his power to fix the timeline, Black Woz remains unaffected and continues to watch over Sougo in the new timeline.

+After his encounter with Kamen Rider Ginga, Black Woz acquires the Ginga (ギンガ) MiRide Watch, which allows him to transform into his final form; Kamen Rider Woz Ginga Finaly (仮面ライダーウォズギンガファイナリー, Kamen Raidā Ginga Fainarī).
+While transformed, he gains gyrokinesis.
+His finisher in this form is the Cho Ginga Explosion (超ギンガエクスプロージョン, Chō Ginga Ekusupurōjon).
+He can also change the setting on the Ginga MiRide Watch to assume one of this form's two variations, which are as follows: